Amirhosein-javadi/Amirhosein-javadi.github.io/_pages/courseprojects.md

 </p>

 ## **Breakout game with Reinforcement Learning ([Link](https://github.com/Amirhosein-javadi/Artificial-Intelligence-Homeworks/tree/main/HW5/Breakout_RL))**

-In this project, I learned how to implement a Deep-Q-Network (DQN) and to demonstrate that I implemented and trained a DQN and ran it on an Atari game in an OpenAI-Gym environment.
+In this project, I embarked on the journey of implementing a Deep-Q-Network (DQN), a fundamental algorithm in reinforcement learning, and applied it to an Atari game within the OpenAI Gym environment.
+The game scenario involved controlling a spaceship capable of shooting bullets, with the objective being to evade or destroy incoming meteors colored in red.

-In this game, you control a spaceship that shoots bullets.
-At each frame, you may either move up, down or stay still.
-Every once in a while, some meteors colored in red show up at random at the other end of the screen, and you should avoid or destroy them.
-If either one of these meteors hits you, you will die!
+The gameplay dynamics were dynamic and challenging, requiring strategic decision-making at each frame.
+The spaceship could perform three actions: move up, move down, or remain still.
+Meanwhile, red-colored meteors periodically appeared on the screen, posing imminent threats to the spaceship.
+To neutralize these threats, the spaceship had to shoot each meteor three times, with each shot changing the meteor's color from red to orange to yellow until it vanished.

-To destroy the meteors, you have to shoot them three times; each time you shoot them, their color changes until they disappear.
-They change color from red to orange to yellow and then are gone.
+Through the implementation and training of the DQN, I aimed to teach the spaceship agent optimal decision-making strategies to survive and maximize its score in the game environment.
+By iteratively learning from its interactions with the game environment, the DQN gradually improved its ability to navigate the game space, evade incoming meteors, and efficiently destroy them to ensure survival.

 <p align="center">
   <img src="../images/Break down.png" width="300">